TonyRmaili/WebChar/notes.md

 1. max hp modifier for aid / drain effects - Healthplay
 2. slight bug with current_charges not matching max_charges on creating action. it cant increase but can decrease on chaning max.
 Fixed?
 4. Really compact all visible effects, traits, spells etc
-5. offensive data needs to be more compact, remove label save_dc_X and add init with mod input
+5. Collapse right area to the right?
-6. Collapse right area to the right?
+6. Add a Unit Manager were player can create summons with hp, ac etc and also a number

 # GeneralStats
 1. senses ; blind, tremor, true, darkvision